Humane-Documentation/Spree/how_to/build_an_extension.md

 ### Viewing On Sale Products
 #### Setting Sale Price for a Variant
 Let's update the sample data so we have at least one product that is on sale.
-We will use the rails console as we have no admin interface to set sale prices for variants:
+We will use the rails console as we have no admin interface to set sale prices for variants.
+In `mystore` application application directory run:
 ```shell
 rails console
 ```